Mechanical stress induced by the polymerisation of an active gel near a surface

-Fig.\ref{fig:stressmap} shows the results of the FEM in the friction - compressibility ($\xi-\chi$) parameter space for a given value of $q$.
+Fig.\ref{fig:stressmap} shows the results of the FEM in the friction - compressibility ($\xi,\chi$) parameter space for a given value of $q$.
 The results smoothly interpolate between the fully compressible (Eq.\ref{stress_compressible}) and incompressible (Eq.\ref{stress_incompressible}) solutions.
-The dimensionless compressibility $\bar\chi=\chi/(\eta k_d)$ can be defined from the equations.
+The dimensionless compressibility $\bar\chi=\chi/(2\eta k_d)$ can be defined from the equations.
 This can be understood as the inverse of the product of a viscoelastic time scale obtained as the ratio of shear viscosity over bulk compressibility, and the actin turnover rate.
-As discussed above, the dimensionless friction $\xi/(2\eta q)$ compares the wavelength of the membrane corrugation with the typical friction length scale $\eta/\xi$.
-The relevance of the latter can be gathered from the analytical expression in the fully compressible case Eq.\ref{scaling_compressible_linear}, which shows that frictional effects are relevant for $\xi q/\eta\gtrsim1$.
-Fig.\ref{fig:stressmap} shows that the incompressible regime is approached for a dimensionless compressibility $\bar\chi=\chi/(\eta k_d) \simeq 5$. for $qh_0\simeq1$. \cref{fig:scalings_nonlinear} in the Appendix shows that the effect of a finite compressibility are more relevant for larger $q$, especially in the case of small friction, where non-linear effects become important (see \cref{non_linear_derivations}).
+As discussed above, the dimensionless friction $\bar\xi = \xi h_0/2\eta$ compares the gel thickness with the typical friction length scale $\eta/\xi$.
+The relevance of the latter can be gathered from the analytical expression in the fully compressible case Eq.\ref{scaling_compressible_linear}, which shows that frictional effects are relevant for $\bar\xi\gtrsim\bar q=qh_0$.
+Fig.\ref{fig:stressmap} shows that the incompressible regime is approached for a dimensionless compressibility $\bar\chi=\chi/(2\eta k_d) \simeq 40$. for $qh_0\simeq1$.
+Appendix \cref{app:compressible} and \cref{fig:scalings_nonlinear} show that the effect of a finite compressibility are more relevant for larger $q$, especially in the case of small friction, where non-linear effects become important.